 Working headline findings and recommendations:

-- Many elections have been postponed around the world in response to Covid-19 (see: IDEA)
+- Many elections have been postponed around the world in response to Covid-19, but the vast majority have now been held or re-scheduled (see: IDEA).

-- Postponing an election is not always an undemocratic option because electoral integrity is likely to be undermined during a pandemic (see: James & Alihodzic; Asplund & James).
+- Postponing an election is not always an undemocratic option because electoral integrity is likely to be undermined during a pandemic, and there is also a humanitarian case for short-term postponements (see: James & Alihodzic; Asplund & James).

-- The cost of holding elections during the pandemic are significantly rising, so policy makers will need to invest further resources (see: Asplund et al.)
+- The cost of holding elections during the pandemic are significantly rising, so policy makers will need to invest further resources (see: Asplund, James and Clark)